 Tell us about a project you are working on or recently completed.

-“My Program Planning class this semester is working on a Needs Assessment project while planning a Student Healthfest for our campus the past six weeks and now, re-building that to be a virtual fair.
+“My Program Planning class this semester is working on a Needs Assessment project while planning a student health fest for our campus the past six weeks and now, re-building that to be a virtual fair.
 Remember, everyday changes.
 With the evolving COVID-19 context, we are faced with the challenge of ‘how do we keep doing public health while social distancing?’
 We decided we can do that through a virtual platform, so the next 3 weeks will be spent learning how to do this and executing it for the first time.
 It is challenging but exciting and I know alongside my students, we will be able to showcase the importance of public health for all while providing our community with necessary health information.
-Alongside this project, we are also working on a Needs Assessment to better understand the health needs of our TAMUC family and next semester plan a program to help meet those needs.”
+Alongside this project, we are also working on a needs assessment to better understand the health needs of our A&M-Commerce family and next semester plan a program to help meet those needs.”

 - MPH, Social Behavioral Sciences and Community Health, University of North Texas Health Science Center, 2012